-Curiously, Figure 2 (c) shows faster than ideal throughput scaling from 128 to 256 GPUs, +8% compared to what is expected for training and +167% for evaluation.
-This is a result of caching the data set in RAM with 256 nodes, whereas at 128 nodes, parallel file system I/O is a bottleneck which could be alleviated using near-compute storage.
+Curiously, in Figure 2 c), we find that throughput scales faster than ideal from 128 to 256 GPUs - +8% compared to what is expected for training and a full +167% for evaluation, respectively.
+As a result, the time to solution is 12% faster on 256 than expected based on the epoch scaling.
+This scaling is a result of being able to cache the data set in RAM with 256 nodes, whereas with 128 nodes, parallel file system I/O becomes a bottleneck, which more directly impacts evaluation and could be alleviated using near-compute storage.

-In summary, fine-grained communication together with the addition of near-compute storage are identified as key optimizations for CosmoFlow on Piz Daint.
+In summary, we have identified fine-grained communication together with the addition of near-compute storage as key optimizations for CosmoFlow on Piz Daint.

-WORKLOAD CHARACTERIZATION
+5 WORKLOAD CHARACTERIZATION

 In this section, we present the workload characterization of these benchmark applications on various HPC systems.
 We measure performance metrics to help understand their memory, network and I/O behaviours.
-It is to be noted that these metrics were captured in additional runs separate from v0.7 submissions.
+It is to be noted that these metrics are captured in additional runs separate from v0.7 submissions.
 For CosmoFlow, we used 65,536 training samples and 16,384 validation samples for 2 epochs with local batch size of 1.
-For DeepCAM, we used all data samples (121,266 for training and 15,158 for validation validation samples) for 2 epochs with local batch size of 2.
+For DeepCam, we used all data samples (121,266 for training and 15,158 for validation validation samples) for 2 epochs with local batch size of 2.